Employees

 • LSBs may enter into contracts with third parties who own or operate landfill sites for the collection, removal, and disposal of waste.

-• Under the NSBA, LSBs do not have the legislative authority to enter into maintenance agreements for waste disposal sites.
+• Under the NSBA, LSBs do not have the legislative authority to enter into agreements for operating waste disposal sites.

 Operation of a dock